janorlinski/muonVerification/README.md

 ### verification3.C

 This macro analyzes the histograms saved to .root file by the parser.
-Currently it generates the total assymetry and polar assymetry histograms as well as an average profile for the given wire.
+Currently it generates the total assymetry, polar assymetry and average profile histograms for all 24 wires.
+The results are saved to a .root file.

-To do list:

- - loop such an analysis over all wires in all chambers
- - generate a histogram that for all wires shows total assymetry score
- - generate a histogram that for all wires shows polar assymetry score
- - generate a PDF booklet that shows the average noise profile in all wires
- - optionally for a given wire generate a booklet with all repetitions, one repetition per page: positive signal, reflected negative signal, in red the difference